 A pillow, photo, blanket are great.
 Any belonging is great, aslong as you can travel with it.
 Sorry guys, your pet probably wont work.

 I have Grumpy.
 My favourite, old, dirty, funny looking Grumpy from Snow white and the seven drwarfs.
 Anyone who know’s me will know of him.
 He has traveled over 35 countries with me.

 7. Let someone know where you are

-There will be times when you’re on your own, you’ll go off radar a tad.
-It happens however it’s important to send over details over long journeys, and places you’re staying.
-Even just keeping up to date with facebook and contacting with family & friends is great for everyones benefit.
+There will be times when you’re on your own, you’ll go off radar.
+It happens however it’s important to send over details of long journeys and places you’re staying.
+Even just keeping up to date with facebook and keeping contact with family & friends is great for everyones benefit.

 8. Self timer is genius

 I get so many comments on my photos and I really couldn’t get so many of them if it wasn’t for self timer.
-I have to grab some of these amazing moments but truth it, if no one is around, use the sources you have.
+I have to grab some of these amazing moments and there isn’t a person in sight.

 I use GoPro Hero3+ for my timed images.

-I don’t use one however selfie sticks are great to use when on your own.
-People don’t mind taking a few photos for you, if you say please of course.
+Not a fan of them myself but selfie sticks are great to use when on your own.
+Others don’t mind taking a few photos for you, if you say please of course.